hannahbang1108/Best-Computer-Science-Job-Finder/README.md

 # Best-Computer-Science-Job-Finder

+This project analyzes recent Computer Science (CS) job salary data to figure out the best CS jobs to pursue.

 ## Description
-This project analyzes recent CS job salary data to figure out the best CS jobs to pursue.

-In context, I define success based on:
-1) Popularity: how common the job is
-2) Salary, how much the job pays.

-I use the 'AI, ML, Data Science Salary (2020- 2025)' dataset from Kaggle, which contains salary and Employment trends in AI, ML, and Data Science from the past 5 years.
+This project is a data analysis walkthrough presented as a Jupyter Notebook analyzing recent CS job salary data (2025) to figure out the best CS jobs to pursue, created as a cumulative open-ended project for the 'Intermediate Programming with Data' course offered at Northeastern.
+I utilize various Python libraries and Data Science techniques to analyze the 'AI, ML, Data Science Salary (2020- 2025)' dataset from Kaggle, which contains salary and Employment trends in AI, ML, and Data Science from the past 5 years.
+In context, I define success based on: 1) Popularity: how common the job is, 2) Salary, how much the job pays.
+At the end of the notebook, I summarize include a summary of my results.

 ## Technologies Used
 * Python: The core language for the backend, handling data processing and business logic.